oliverfoster/adapt-moodle/README.md

 # adapt-responsiveIFrame
-Extension to allow Adapt inside full-screen iframes.
+Extension to allow Adapt inside full-screen iframes (mostly for moodle 'new window' option)

 Not to be used in production.
 Beginning of a series of fixes to make this possible.